CUH Logo

 Dr Eddie Morris, medical director for the NHS in the east of England

-The new surgical hub is part of a national scheme to deliver more than 50 new surgical hubs across England, providing a total of around 100 more operating theatres and 1,000 more beds.
+The new surgical hub is part of a national scheme to deliver more than 50 new surgical hubs across England.
+The scheme aims to provide a total of around 100 more operating theatres and 1,000 more beds.

 Work in the Cambridge Movement Surgical Hub